atthecodeface/star-catalog-rs/README.md

  * image: Generate an image of the sky

+ * cubemap: Generate a cubemap of the sky (6 full faces in a 4x3 image of faces)

  * angle_between: Print the angles between a set of stars

  * triangle: Find a triangle of stars from three angles (within an angular delta)